zetifinance/main-website-2023-fork/content/pages/careers.md

     main:
       heading: Who are Zeti?
-      rich_editor: Zeti is a green fintech scaleup that originated in London but now operates in California and New York.
+      rich_editor: Zeti is a green fintech scaleup that originated in London but now also operates in California and New York.
 We’re on a mission to reduce carbon emissions and make it easier for fleets to transition to zero and ultra-low vehicles whilst also offering institutional lenders the option to generate attractive, risk-adjusted returns in a new, clean asset class.